 1 person favorited this theater

 Built in the 1940’s by Ciruito Teatral Llamas, a local chain of movie theaters.
 It was a prestigious theater showing first run films.

-In the mid 1980’s The New Broadway stopped showing movies and it became the Candlelight Theater, showing plays and night club acts.
-It was pretty succesfull, but the government needed the property to build a highway and the building was torn down.
+In the mid-1980’s The New Broadway stopped showing movies and it became the Candlelight Theater, showing plays and night club acts.
+It was pretty succesful, but the building was torn down to build the Centro Europa.
 When it was being torn down, a gas line erupted and a fire ocurred during the razing process.
 It was a very sad sight and a truly unfitting ending to the history of one of San Juan’s best movie theaters.

 Just login to your account and subscribe to this theater.